 Item value processing is executed in multiple steps (or phases) by multiple processes.
 This can cause:

 UINT, (trapper item can be used), dependent item has value type

-As a result, dependent item receives a value, while master item changes its state to NOT SUPPORTED.
+As a result, the dependent item receives a value, while the master item changes its state to NOT SUPPORTED.

 CHARtype is used for master item, then master item value will be truncated at the history synchronization phase, while dependent items will receive their value from the initial (not truncated) value of master item.